birdandhike.com logo

 From the junction (Table 1, Wpt.
 13) with the use-trail to Bonanza Peak (Wpt.
 14), the Bonanza Trail begins the long descent towards Wood Spring.
 In this area, the trail gets little use and is covered with pine debris.
 Starting out, the trail quickly passes 2 short downhill switchbacks (the first downhill switchbacks since the trailhead), then traverses down and across the slope to the West Ridge of Bonanza Peak.

-The trail turns down along the ridgeline and passes a large, flatish area that would be suitable for setting up several tents (dry camp).
+The trail turns down along the ridgeline and passes a large, flattish area that would be suitable for setting up several tents (dry camp).
 At about 0.3 miles past the trail junction, the trail bends left over the ridgeline (Wpt.
 12) and begins down the Southwest Face of Bonanza Peak.

 Bonanza Trail

 The trail descends 4 short, steep switchbacks through a rocky section where the trail is faint from disuse.
 The trail then traverses the hillside and descends 4 longer switchbacks.
 Again traversing the hillside, after passing a limestone outcrop and 2 tiny switchbacks, the trail climbs to pass more rocky outcrops.
-On these craggy talus slopes, the trail is not well groomed and there are lots of rocks, sticks, and pinecones piling up on the trail.
-The trail descends 4 shorter switchbacks, traverses the hillside again, and arrives at the top of a long series of long, gentle, well constructed switchbacks (Wpt.
+On these craggy talus slopes, the trail is not well groomed and there are lots of rocks, sticks, and pine cones piling up on the trail.
+The trail descends 4 shorter switchbacks, traverses the hillside again, and arrives at the top of a long series of long, gentle, well-constructed switchbacks (Wpt.
 11).

 Descending at a mostly gradual pace, the trail passes 11 switchbacks on the slopes.
 There are some nice, high, and exposed sections of trail on the side of the peak with good views to the southwest.
 Up high, most of the switchbacks are gentle, but getting into the Wood Spring area, the switchbacks become short and steep.